-6.1 As mentioned, this report has been produced so that the Council approves the pay policy statement.
-There are no actions that impact on equalities and as a result, the report's equalities impact assessment (EIA) is rated as low.
-In respect of other reports referred to in this report such as the Gender Pay Gap report, this information is also published on the Council's website.
+As mentioned, this report has been produced so that the Council approves the pay policy statement.
+There are no actions that impact on equalities and as a result, the policy's equalities impact assessment (EIA) is rated as low.
+The Council monitors equalities implications of pay and other workforce measures on an on-going basis.